Skip to content

 Searching with Specific Fields

-When you first access the Advanced People Search, the screen may appear sparse, but this is intentional, it’s designed to allow you to filter based on specific fields.
+When you first access the Advanced People Search, the screen may appear mostly blank, but this is intentional.
+The page is designed to let you build custom search filters based on the fields you select.

-We'll begin by searching Person data, which allows us to filter based on person-specific fields like name, address, and even custom dates and fields.
-If we had chosen Reservation data instead, we could search using reservation-specific details such as arrival date, special requests, units, and more.
+We'll begin by searching Person data, which allows us to filter based on person-specific fields like First Name, Company, Phone, and even Public/Private Notes.
+If we had chosen Reservation data instead, we could search using reservation-specific details such as Arrival Date, Special Requests, Units, and more.

 The search criteria are designed to help you quickly narrow down results.